paulmalherbe/Tartan/doc/BWL.rst

 Change Draw (BC)
 ++++++++++++++++
-Use this routine to change individual draws, excluding knockout, in a competition.
-After changing the draws you must reprint them as per `Competition Draw (BC)`_.
-Please note that to only reprint certain cards you must select `All Cards No`.
+Use this routine to make a manual draw or Change an existing draw, excluding knockout , round robin and team draws.

 + **Competition Code** - The relevant competition code.
 + **Game Number** - The relevant game number.